 Sights and attractions in Rhodes:

-Rhodes town has an abundance of shops, restaurants and bars just a short 10 to 15 minutes’ walk away from the harbour.
-You will find famous brand shops such as Marks and Spencer, designer boutiques, and smaller quaint shops and stalls selling handcrafts and leather goods.
+Rhodes town has an abundance of shops, restaurants, and bars just a short 10 to 15 minutes’ walk away from the harbor.
+You will find famous brand shops such as Marks and Spencer, designer boutiques, and smaller quaint shops and stalls selling handicrafts and leather goods.
 There are many restaurants and café bars in the town where you can sample the Greek cuisine for lunch or fast food chains if you prefer to eat on the go.
 The waterfront area is popular with tourists and the menus suit most tastes, whereas the backstreets hide the smaller bistros, bohemian cafes and Greek taverna’s which serve delicious authentic Greek dishes and are definitely worth a visit.

 Rhodes town is awash with history which can be clearly seen from just the architecture alone.
 The layers of history can be seen in the buildings of the Old Town area and range from classical, medieval, Byzantine, Ottoman and Italian periods.
 There are numerous museums and historic buildings to visit such as the Archaeological Museum, the Mosque of Suleyman, the Palace of the Grand Masters, or make your own history lesson and take a guidebook with you for a walk through the Old Town and the neighbourhoods of the Jewish Quarter, the Hora and the Knight’s Quarter.